Adam Choice

 Adam Choice (born November 30, 1995) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Clemson Tigers.

-Early years
+Early life

 Choice attended Thomas County Central High School in Thomasville, Georgia.
 During his high school football career, he had over 5,000 rushing yards playing at the quarterback position.
 He committed to Clemson to play college football at the running back position.

 College career

 As a true freshman at Clemson University in 2014, Choice played in six games, rushing for 218 yards on 50 carries.
 However, on October 18, 2014, Choice suffered a season ending torn ACL at Boston College.
 Choice was redshirted the following year.
 Choice returned as a reserve running back for the 2016–2018 seasons finishing his college career with 1,250 rushing yards on 239 carries and 14 touchdowns.
 Choice earned a master's degree in human resource development.